matn7/CS-Notes/src/main/java/mutithreading/README.md

     - Low priority thread (document saver).
     - High priority thread (UI).
 - Low priority thread acquires the lock, and is preempted (scheduled out).
-- High Priority thread cannot progress because of the low priority thread is not scheduled to release the lock.
+- High Priority thread cannot progress because of the low priority thread not scheduled to release the lock.

 **Thread Not Releasing a lock (Kill Tolerance)**